 LeapPad say the Platinum is their most durable tablet ever; with a shatter-safe screen and a wrap-around bumper.
 It has been thoroughly drop-tested, impact-tested and compression-tested in LeapFrog’s Quality Lab for durability and child safety.

 The LeapPad Platinum includes 8GB memory – that’s enough to hold up to 40,000 photos or 100+ game apps*.
 It also comes with two cameras and video recorders plus 10 pre-installed apps (Music Player with 10 songs included, Pet Pad Party, Pet Chat, Photo Fun Ultra, five utility apps and a choice of one app download).
 App download requires wireless internet connection and parent account.

 The LeapFrog Learning Library features Just for Me™ learning technology.
-It contains 1,000+ games, videos, apps, which go beyond maths drills to spark creativity and logic, foster a love of reading, social understanding, inspire scientific thinking and more.
-LeapFrog’s exclusive Just for Me™ Learning system personalises select games up to 10 ways from remembering curricular progress across games to receiving immediate feedback on answers, automatically adjusting learning levels and providing hint button tutorials.
-These unique collections of teaching tools work together to create a personalised learning experience that keeps children challenged, engaged and confident.
+It contains 1,000+ games, videos, apps, which go beyond maths drills to spark creativity and logic.
+They foster a love of reading, social understanding, and also inspire scientific thinking.
+LeapFrog’s exclusive Just for Me™ Learning system personalises select games up to 10 ways.
+Firstly, it remembers curricular progress across games to receiving immediate feedback on answers.
+Also, automatically adjusting learning levels and providing hint button tutorials.
+These unique collections of teaching tools work together to create a personalised learning experience.
+Additionally, this keeps children challenged, engaged and confident.

 This is not a sponsored post.
 I was sent the press release about these items, and thought I’d share!